 We utilize the 26 original variables mentioned in 3.4 as the original data.
 We still use X to denote independent variables matrixes, Ynn∈n∈N*n≤2.
 The original variables are xpp∈p∈N*p≤l; the new variables are zqq∈q∈N*q≤p .
 We use m to denote the number of samples and use l to denote the number of variables in each sample.

-After the work in part 3.4, we apply the contribution rate formula and the total contribution rate formula 25-26.

-and

-We obtain the total contribution rate until the fourteenth principal component is 81.45%, which is larger than 80%.
-Therefore, we take the first fourteenth eigenvalue as the principal component.
-Suppose the principal component is formula set 27

-z1=a11x1+a21x2+a31x3+a41x4+a51x5+a61x6

-z2=a12x1+a22x2+a32x3+a42x4+a52x5+a62x6

-…

-z14=a1 14x1+a2 14x2+a3 14x3+a4 14x4+a5 14x5+a6 14x6

 Applying Least squares regression, point estimation and interval estimation method which has previously been mentioned, we obtain the principal coefficient matrixβ'as shown in table 18 with formula 28.